Questionnaire-based study on climate-centered regulation of flight and expansion of train operations within the EU: Report of the Danish survey

 I would like to use more of the EU funds for massive investments in high-speed rail and rail infrastructure and, for example, earmark more funds under the Connecting Europe Facility specifically for this purpose.

-State aid to the railways and national railway companies must simply be allowed instead of railways and rail companies being subject to EU competition law and liberalization.
+State aid to the railways and national railway companies must simply be allowed instead of railways and rail companies being subject to EU competition law and exposed to liberalization.

 We must first establish some clear requirements to be satisfied by the modes of transportation that emit the most CO2: They must reduce these emissions significantly.
 I believe that claims or quotas perform better than taxes.
-In relation to air traffic, I think we will go the longest by setting a clear limit on how much emission we will allow, so that innovation is forced through.
+In relation to airline traffic, I think that the most effective remedy we could put in place here would be setting a clear limit on how much emission we will allow, so that innovation is forced through.
 It will be faster than building high-speed railways across Europe.

 Tax exemptions in connection with climate-friendly changes.